ClosedNon-Profit

 Who is eligible for the Arts and Screen Employment Pathways Pilot Program?

-Must have an active ABN, GST registration if required, Australian residency, and an Australian bank account.
-Must be an eligible legal entity such as a company, incorporated not-for-profit, sole trader, partnership, local or territory government body, trust trustee, or Indigenous corporation.
+Must have an active ABN, Australian bank account, legal entity status, and GST registration where required.
+Must be an eligible Australian entity type such as company, incorporated not-for-profit, sole trader, partnership, local or territory government body, trust, or Indigenous corporation.
 Must have disability skills and experience plus experience in the arts, cultural, screen and digital games sectors.
-Key personnel delivering placements must have lived experience of disability and applicants must have no serious outstanding Commonwealth funding issues.
+Key personnel delivering placements must have lived experience of disability.

 When does the Arts and Screen Employment Pathways Pilot Program close?